Unity-Technologies/ml-agents/docs/Training-PPO.md

 ### Learning Rate

-This will decrease over time on a linear schedule.
+This will decrease over time on a linear schedule by default, unless `learning_rate_schedule` is set to `constant`.

 ### Policy Loss